Getting overdraft protection

 With basic overdraft protection, your overdraft balance is automatically reduced every time you deposit money in your bank account.

 For example, say your bank account has a balance of $-50 and you deposit $250.
-The $50 you owe on your overdraft balance will be paid off and your new account balance will be $200 before any overdraft fees and interest charges.
+The $50 you owe on your overdraft balance will be paid off.
+Your new account balance will be $200 before any overdraft fees and interest charges.

-Financial institutions may require you to pay off your entire overdrawn balance after a certain time period.
+Financial institutions may require you to pay off your entire overdraft balance after a certain time.

-If your overdraft protection plan lets you borrow money using a credit card, line of credit or home equity line of credit, you’ll need to pay it back according to the terms and conditions of your agreement.
+Your overdraft protection plan may let you borrow money using a credit card, line of credit or HELOC.
+In this case, you’ll need to pay it back according to the terms and conditions of your agreement.

-Check your bank account agreement or ask your financial institution about your repayment terms.
+Check your account agreement or ask your financial institution about your repayment terms.

 Overdraft protection limits